Qyjj7/CS30-Final/proposal.md

 ## Description

-- a roguelike dungeon crawler
+- a hack n' slash roguelike dungeon crawler

 ## Needs To Have

-- a procedurally generated environment
+- a procedurally generated dungeon divided into rooms
-- levels large enough to be explored that don't fit in one screen
+- levels large enough to be explored that don't fit entirely in screen
+- fluid, fast paced combat
+- progressively more difficult dungeon levels
+- sound effects

 ## Nice To Have

 - dynamic lighting
-- click any explored area and automatically pathfind shortest route there
+- enemy AI / pathfinding
+- satisying screenshake
+- decent looking graphics
+- music